Raja (1999 film)

 Raja is a 1999 Indian Telugu-language romantic drama film directed by Muppalaneni Shiva and produced by R. B. Choudary under Super Good Films.
-It stars Venkatesh and Soundarya and Abbas in a pivotal role, with original soundtrack by S. A. Rajkumar.
+It stars Venkatesh, Soundarya and Abbas in pivotal roles, with original soundtrack by S. A. Rajkumar.
 The film won three Filmfare South Awards including Best Film, Best Actress and Best Music Director.
 The film was a remake of the Tamil film Unnidathil Ennai Koduthen (1998).
-The film was a blockbuster at the box office.
+The film was a blockbuster at the Andhra Pradesh and Telangana box offices, and marked Venkatesh's sixth subsequent successful film.

 Plot

 Raja and Balu are petty thieves.
 One day they take up the job of stealing an idol of Lord Ganesha from a temple.
 While escaping from the chasing people, they hide in a house, where Anjali, who is a governess takes care of three children when the other family members were away on a tour.
 She locks the two of them in the kitchen room for one week.
 Anjali, while spending time with the guys, realizes that they are not bad after all and develops a soft corner for Raja.
 They will be released on the day the family members return from the trip.
 Raja falls for Anjali, he tries to change his ways by working responsibly and also makes a habit of writing a diary as per her advice.

 Before leaving the house, Balu steals Anjali's bag which contains her diary, which Raja later reads to learn much about her.
 Anjali is the illegitimate daughter of lawyer Viswanatham.
 After her mother's death, Anjali meets her father who accepts her as his daughter but has to bring her into his house as a maid.
 Viswanatham and his wife Bhagyam, her sister Jaya, her sister's husband Shankaram, and their three children live in the same house.
 Bhagyam's brother, Sanjay comes from Canada, Anjali likes Sanjay and Viswanatham wants to get them married, but Sanjay says, he needs at least three months to decide.
 After reading this, Raja decides not to express his love and hides his feelings for her.